-Chocolate on Valentine’s Day might sound like a cliché, but it’s not if you head to the premium end of the market.
-We invited some of the world’s finest chocolate experts – Gilberto Mora and Roberto Bava of the Compagnia del Cioccolato, Sarah Jane Evans MW, founder member of the UK’s Academy of Chocolate and author of Chocolate Unwrapped, and our resident food writer Fiona Beckett – to taste and discuss chocolate from the cradle of fine cacao beans: Venezuela.
+Our resident food writer Fiona Beckett gathered a panel of the world’s finest chocolate experts – Gilberto Mora and Roberto Bava of the Compagnia del Cioccolato, Sarah Jane Evans MW, founder member of the UK’s Academy of Chocolate and author of Chocolate Unwrapped – to taste and discuss chocolate from the cradle of fine cacao beans: Venezuela.
 As Beckett says: “There is no more authentic – or, arguably, higher-quality – source of fine chocolate in the world.”
 Our vigorous testing proves chocolate is something worth going to the premium end of the market for.

 We’re sitting round a table tasting chocolate in the slightly raffish surroundings of Black’s Club in London’s Soho.
 Even from my highly qualified colleagues there are gasps of delight.
 The flavours of the beans and bars, some of which even our experts have never tasted before, are simply sensational.
 The reason?
 Almost all the samples come from Venezuela, the cradle of fine cacao beans.
 And in terms of provenance, there is no more authentic – or, arguably, higher-quality – source of fine chocolate in the world.